-2.4.4 Entering the Competition Arena
+2.4.4 A pentathlete must enter the competition arena immediately after the previous

-A pentathlete must enter the competition arena immediately after the previous pentathlete has crossed the finish line.
+Entering the pentathlete has crossed the finish line.
 If a pentathlete does not enter upon call, the call is repeated twice at 30 seconds interval, after which the pentathlete or team will be penalised.